-If you suffer from chronic pain because of an accident that wasn’t your fault, our Serious Injury Solicitors can help you get the compensation and rehabilitation support you’re entitled to.
+If you suffer from chronic pain because of an accident that wasn’t your fault, our Serious Injury Solicitors can help you claim the compensation and rehabilitation support that you’re entitled to.

-We may be able to deal with your case on a No Win, No Fee basis, ask us for details.
+We offer a free consultation with legal advice, and we may be able to deal with your claim on a No Win, No Fee basis.

 If we can take on your case, we can connect you with an expert Case Manager, who’ll act as a single point of contact for all your medical appointments, treatments and pain management programmes.